Some frequently asked questions about devolution, who's involved, what it means for London and more.

 Will devolution mean higher taxes?

 Fiscal devolution as outlined by the London Finance Commission means that decisions about the level of certain taxes would be set by London local government, rather than as now, by central government.
-This would include the ability to lower or raise taxes.
+This would include the ability to lower or raise taxes and to ring-fence all or a proportion of London's contribution for use in the capital.

 Is devolution just a way for government to impose more cuts?